AnimeKaizoku/SaitamaRobot/README.md

 <details>
   <summary>Steps to self Host!! </summary>

-Note: This instruction set is just a copy-paste from Marie, note that [One Punch Support](https://t.me/OnePunchSupport) aims to handle support for @SaitamaRobot and not how to set up your own fork.
+Note: This instruction set is just a copy-paste from Marie, note that [Asuna Support](https://t.me/AsunaYuukiRobotSupport) aims to handle support for @SaitamaRobot and not how to set up your own fork.
 If you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to set up the bot instance in the support chat, it aims to help our own instance of the bot and not the forks.

   ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older Python versions!
 This is because markdown parsing is done by iterating through a dict, which is ordered by default in 3.6.

   ### Configuration
+Note:- Cut/Pasted from SaitamaRobot.
 There are two possible ways of configuring your bot: a config.py file, or ENV variables.

 The preferred version is to use a `config.py` file, as it makes it easier to see all your settings grouped together.